Make An Appointment

 • Stiffness

-In some conditions, the pain will seem to originate from a specific part of the body but the root cause of the pain is in another part of the body (known as “referred pain”) – such as the heart, lungs, kidneys, spleen, etc.
+In some conditions, the pain seems to originate from a specific part of the body, but the root cause is in another part (known as “referred pain”), such as the heart, lungs, kidneys, or spleen.

-To accurately diagnose the condition causing a patient’s musculoskeletal pain, the physicians at Advanced Pain Care will approach the evaluation in the following way:
+To accurately diagnose the musculoskeletal strain and pain, the physicians at Advanced Pain Care will approach the evaluation in the following way:

 • Work to understand the actual condition(s) that triggered the pain (injury, illness, etc.) along with the mechanics of the trauma.